lancachenet/monolithic/README.md

 ### Step 3: Informing lancache-dns of the extra IP's
 Finally we need to inform lancache-dns that STEAM is now available on multiple IP addresses.
 This can be done on the command line using the following command `-e STEAMCACHE_IP="10.10.1.30 10.10.1.31"`.
 Note the quotes surrounding the multiple IP addresses.
 ### Step 4: Testing
-Choose a game which has not been seen by the cache before (or clear your `/data/cache` folder) and start it downloading.
+Choose a game which has not been seen by the cache before (or clear your `/data/cache` folder) and start downloading it.
 Check to see what the maximum speed seen by your steam client is.
 If necessary repeat steps 1-3 with additional IPs until you see a download equivalent to your uncached steam client or no longer see an improvement vs the previous IP allocation.

 ## Monitoring